desh-woes/private-ai/#60DaysOfUdacity.md

 1. Today I reconnected with my #sg_nigerian group.
 Insightfull call with @Ateniola Oluwatobi Victor, @Jethro Sam-Marcus and @Temitope Oladokun.
 I wish I could share what @Ateniola Oluwatobi Victor shared with us on the call :joy::eyes:.

 2. Read up more on multi-varite linear regression models.
 Exploring Sci-kit learn right now.
 Hoping to get my rating up.

+### Day 60:
+**Update** - 26/08/2019
+1. Today was all about data structures and algorithms, solved some questions on leetcode and continued going through the course content on the data structures and algorithms nanodegree program on Udacity.

+2. I also attended today's AMA session.
+We are at the end of the program (Technically) and it has been an amazing journey with a lot of amazing people that I have come across so far.